hagnernils/ldgv/article.md

                                  liftIO $ R.runReaderT (interpret' e) ((i, arg):env)
                  return $ VFun f
 ```
-Applying a function to a Value is now done one Argument at a time.
+Applying a function to a Value is now done one argument at a time.
-Functions with multiple arguments get curried to intermediate `VFun`s themselves.
+Functions with multiple arguments get curried to intermediate `VFun`s.
 ```haskell
   App e1 e2 -> do
       arg <- interpret' e2